System on a chip: Fabrication

 ASICs consume less power and are faster than FPGAs but cannot be reprogrammed and are expensive to manufacture.
 FPGA designs are more suitable for lower volume designs, but after enough units of production ASICs reduce the total cost of ownership.

 SoC designs consume less power and have a lower cost and higher reliability than the multi-chip systems that they replace.
 With fewer packages in the system, assembly costs are reduced as well.

 However, like most very-large-scale integration (VLSI) designs, the total cost is higher for one large chip than for the same functionality distributed over several smaller chips, because of lower yields and higher non-recurring engineering costs.

 When it is not feasible to construct an SoC for a particular application, an alternative is a system in package (SiP) comprising a number of chips in a single package.
 When produced in large volumes, SoC is more cost-effective than SiP because its packaging is simpler.
 Another reason SiP may be preferred is waste heat may be too high in a SoC for a given purpose because functional components are too close together, and in an SiP heat will dissipate better from different functional modules since they are physically further apart.

+Examples

+Some examples of systems on a chip are: